 O2 offers Big Bundle packages from £10/month on Pay As You Go.
-The bundles come with an allowance of 4G internet, minutes and texts.
+The bundles come with a one-month allowance of 4G internet, minutes and texts.

 - 1 Bundles & Pricing

 - 3 Comparison to Alternatives